4 Problems an Advertising Data Infrastructure Solves For Your Agency

 1. Data is Centralized

 An ADI centralizes an agency’s current and historical PPC data in one place, making it available to anyone on the team with access.
-Shape’s ADI imports data from eight ad platforms via our Shape API.
+Shape’s ADI imports data from seven ad platforms via our Shape API.
 It then normalizes it and stores it in a fully-managed data warehouse unique to each agency.
 Instead of spending hours aggregating data across multiple ad platforms for each of their clients, digital advertisers can run complex analyses in Google BigQuery.
 Or, an analyst can link the ADI to Google Sheets or Google Data Studio to create beautiful reports that automatically update with fresh data.

 2. Data is Democratized